Griffin23/mobile-datepicker/README.md

 Step 2(in main.js):
 ```
 ...
-import datepicker from 'mobile-fill-screen-datepicker';
+import datepicker from 'mobile-fill-screen-datepicker'
-Vue.use(datepicker);
+Vue.use(datepicker)
 ...
 ```